AnthenaSu/Refactoring-a-Large-Scale-Java-Codebase-with-SOLID-Principles-and-Design-Patterns/Blog.md

 > ii.
 If you think the design is sufficient as it is, justify your decision.
 If you think the answer is no, pick a suitable Design Pattern that would improve the quality of the code and refactor the code accordingly.

 Factory Method Pattern.
-Since there are five distinct goal types, we defined an interface called GoalFactory containing a single method createGoal().
+Since there are five distinct goal types, I defined an interface called GoalFactory containing a single method createGoal().
 Each goal type (e.g., AND, OR, exit, boulders, treasure) has its own concrete factory class that implements GoalFactory and overrides the createGoal() method to construct the corresponding goal object.

-We also created a GoalFactoryRegistry class that serves as a central coordinator.
+I also created a GoalFactoryRegistry class that serves as a central coordinator.
 It maintains a mapping between goal type strings and their respective factory instances, allowing the system to distinguish and call the correct factory based on the goal type specified in the JSON configuration.

 Finally, the buildGoals() method inside GameBuilder was updated to call GoalFactoryRegistry.create(...) instead of the original GoalFactory.createGoal(...).